 Mr. Pyle wrote his blog post in connection with Microsoft Security Bulletin MS16-114, released September 2016.
 The bulletin detailed a vulnerability which “could allow remote code execution if an authenticated attacker sends specially crafted packets to an affected Microsoft Server Message Block 1.0 (SMB1) Server…The potential impact is denial of service.”

 This vulnerability was discovered and reported to Microsoft by Tuxera software engineers, Oleg Kravtsov and Alexander Ovchinnikov.
-They stumbled upon the possible exploit while developing and testing our proprietary SMB server implementation, Tuxera SMB.
+They stumbled upon the possible exploit while developing and testing our proprietary SMB server implementation, Tuxera SMB (now called Fusion File Share by Tuxera as of 2019).
 The vulnerability was, in fact, so critical that Microsoft released a security update to fix it – the first of such to SMB1 since 2011 – while simultaneously imploring people to disable SMB1 altogether.
 Since the discovery by our engineers, 21 patches have been made to SMB1, as compared to 12 in the years preceding our discovery.

 Although the vulnerability we uncovered was not directly related to the WannaCry attack (that was caused by the EternalBlue exploit), it goes to show that Microsoft already declared that SMB1 is not secure.
 WannaCry would not have become such a large-scale problem had people simply stopped using SMB1 in favor of the latest, most secure version, SMB3.
 This begs the question, why is SMB1 still in use?